ctrlplusb/easy-peasy/README.md

       - `injections` (Any, not required, default=undefined)

         Any dependencies that were provided to the `createStore` configuration will be exposed as this argument.
-See the [`createStore`](#createstoremodel-config) docs on how to specify them.
+See the [`StoreConfig`](#storeconfig) docs on how to specify them.

       - `meta` (Object, required)